A Story of Hope

 • Chest Injuries: Moderate right anterior pneumothorax, extensive right lung contusions upper, mid & lower lobes, fracture right 4th rib, right middle lobe lung lacerations

-I have a deep respect and passion for the UK National Health Service; I’ve put together a web page which I consider to be a personal tribute to the NHS.
+I’ve a passion for the UK National Health Service, resulting in my publishing a personal tribute to the NHS.

 Black Friday